-- (a) In relation to a municipality, means a manager referred to in section 56 of the Municipal Systems Act. - 1.1.25.
-"Supplier database" means the list of accredited prospective providers which the municipality or municipal entity must keep in terms of the Regulation 14 of the supply Chain Management Regulations; - 1.1.25.
-"Treasury guidelines" means any guidelines on supply chain management issued by the Minister in terms of section 168 of the Act; - 1.1.26 "Trust" means the agreement through which the property of one person is made over or bequeathed to a trustee to administer such property for the benefit of another person; - 1.1.27 "Trustee" means any person, including the founder of a trust, to whom property is bequeathed in order for such property to be administered for the benefit of another person; - 1.1.28 "The Regulations" means the Local Government: Municipal Finance Management Act, 2003, Municipal Supply Chain Management Regulations published by Government Notice 868 of 2005; - 1.1.29 "The PPPFA Regulations" means Preferential Procurement Regulations, 2017 Published under Government Notice R32 in Government Gazette 40553 of 20 January 2017; and - 1.1.30.
-"Written or verbal quotations" means quotations referred to in paragraph 12(1)(b) & (c) of this Policy.
+- 1.1.24 "Senior Manager" In relation to a municipality, means a manager referred to in section 56 of the Municipal Systems Act. - 1.1.25 "Supplier database" means the list of accredited prospective providers which the municipality or municipal entity must keep in terms of the Regulation 14 of the supply Chain Management Regulations; - 1.1.26 "Treasury guidelines" means any guidelines on supply chain management issued by the Minister in terms of section 168 of the Act; - 1.1.27 "Trust" means the agreement through which the property of one person is made over or bequeathed to a trustee to administer such property for the benefit of another person; - 1.1.28 "Trustee" means any person, including the founder of a trust, to whom property is bequeathed in order for such property to be administered for the benefit of another person; - 1.1.29 "The Regulations" means the Local Government: Municipal Finance Management Act, 2003, Municipal Supply Chain Management Regulations published by Government Notice 868 of 2005; - 1.1.30 "The PPPFA Regulations" means Preferential Procurement Regulations, 2022 Published under Government Notice No. 2721 in Government Gazette 47452 of 4 November 2022; and - 11.31 "Written or verbal quotations" means quotations referred to in paragraph 12(1)(b) & (c) of this Policy. - 1.1.32 "Material irregularity" means any non-compliance with, or contravention of, legislation, policy prescript, fraud, theft or a breach of a fiduciary duty identified during a procurement process which may render the procurement process not fair, equitable, transparent, competitive and cost effective